-Users will be able to search through TERENA-OER in a network, or federation, of OER repositories.
+Users will be able to search through TERENA-OER in a network, or federation of OER repositories.
 Although the repositories will remain geographically distributed and located on different servers, a common metadata scheme (suggested earlier in this report) will allow users to retrieve LOs that general search engines normally cannot retrieve.

-The federated search will enrich the variety of high-quality learning objects offered to faculty by academic libraries and increase the chances of faculty implementing existing OER in class materials.
+The federated search will enrich the variety of high-quality learning objects offered to faculty by academic libraries, and increase the chances of faculty implementing existing OER in class materials.
 For example, TERENA-OER could support the MOOC concept by supplying already available OER for the development of new MOOCs.

-TERENA-OER will allow Learning Management Systems (LMS), such as Moodle and Blackboard, access to its system via web services (APIs).
+Application interface (API) - An import/export API will make TERENA-OER's data and functionalities accessible to other sites, third-party applications and content providers.
+TERENA-OER will allow Learning Management Systems (LMS), such as Moodle and Blackboard, access to its system via APIs.
 LMS vendors will be able to integrate TERENA-OER services in their interfaces, resulting in, for example, a plugin for search in TERENA-OER from an LMS.
 Collaborations of this kind can expose TERENA-OER to a large number of users and encourage additional NRENs to contribute their metadata to the project.